The city's tried and tested suntraps for all your chilling needs

 Practically the only open courtyard in Liverpool’s business district, and therefore a babbling businesslike place to be on a warm early doors evening.
 With its Yorkstone flags and hanging fuchsias, it does have a City of London air about it so pretend you are in EC1 by knocking back pints of London Pride, oh Isle of Man Okells then, on your imaginary fat cat bonus.

+This beautiful building is an iconic location and secret space.
 If you like marvelling at the architecture of the waterfront and enjoying the finest sunsets this is one of the best vantage points in the city.
-There's a garden-inspired cocktail and drinks list including summer cups, fruit spritz and home made G&T infusions to wash down a hog roast or veggie jackfruit bun.
+There's a garden-inspired cocktail and drinks list including summer cups, fruit spritz and home made G&T infusion.

 The beautiful venue harks to New York’s meatpacking district eateries, focusing heavily on brunches, lunches, cocktails and craft beer.
 Owned by Iain Hoskins of Ma Boyle's - another cracking little outdoor gem - Tempest has one of the city’s best roof-top views - 10 storeys high - which looks out across Liverpool with incredible views in all directions.
 There's something for everyone across the breakfast, lunch and dinner menus, through to music and events, including a jazz festival in the summer.